UNITED STATES

 The

-licensed the rights to CellerateRX Surgical and HYCOL from Applied.
-Sales of CellerateRX Surgical comprised the substantial majority
+the rights to these products from Applied.
+Sales of CellerateRX Surgical have comprised the substantial majority of the Company’s

-As discussed further in Note 5, on August 1, 2023, the Company purchased certain assets from Applied, including the underlying intellectual property of, as well as the rights to manufacture and sell, CellerateRX Surgical and HYCOL products.
-In connection with the Applied Asset Purchase, Applied assigned its license agreement with CGI Cellerate RX to SMAT.
-Since the Closing, Sanara indirectly makes intercompany royalty payments to SMAT at the same rate as set forth in the Sublicense Agreement.
-Ronald T. Nixon, the Company’s Executive Chairman, is the founder and managing partner of Catalyst.
+As discussed further in Note 3, on August 1, 2023, the Company purchased certain assets from Applied, including the underlying intellectual property of, as well as the rights to manufacture and sell certain hydrolyzed collagen products, including CellerateRX Surgical.
+In connection with the Applied Asset Purchase, Applied assigned the License Agreement with CGI Cellerate RX to SMAT, and on October 10, 2024, the License Agreement and Sublicense Agreement were terminated.
+Ronald T. Nixon, the Company’s Chief Executive Officer and Executive Chairman, is the founder and managing partner of Catalyst.

 Product License Agreements

 In July 2019, the Company executed a license agreement with Rochal, a related party, whereby the Company acquired an exclusive world-wide license to market, sell and further develop antimicrobial products for the prevention and treatment of microbes on the human body utilizing certain Rochal patents and pending patent applications.
 Currently, the products covered by the BIAKŌS License Agreement are BIAKŌS Antimicrobial Wound Gel and BIAKŌS Antimicrobial Skin and Wound Cleanser.
 Both products are 510(k) cleared.
 Mr. Nixon is a director of Rochal, and indirectly a significant shareholder of Rochal, and through the potential exercise of warrants, a majority shareholder of Rochal.
-Another one of the Company’s directors is also a significant shareholder and the current Chair of the board of directors of Rochal.
+Another one of the Company’s directors is also a director and significant shareholder of Rochal.

 In October 2019, the Company executed the ABF License Agreement with Rochal whereby the Company acquired an exclusive world-wide license to market, sell and further develop certain antimicrobial barrier film and skin protectant products for use in the human health care market utilizing certain Rochal patents and pending patent applications.
 Currently, the products covered by the ABF License Agreement are CuraShield Antimicrobial Barrier Film and a no sting skin protectant product.